 Feature Scorecard Summary

-IBM Watson Media Video Streaming (formerly IBM Cloud Video) provides an enterprise video platform for
+IBM Watson Media (formerly IBM Cloud Video) provides an enterprise video solution, powered by Watson AI, for

 creating, storing, managing, broadcasting and measuring the impact of live and

-- IBM Enterprise Video Streaming (primarily used for internal corporate communications)
+- IBM Enterprise Video Streaming (private or internal corporate communications)

 - IBM Video Streaming (external events and monetized video streaming)

-Both enterprise editions include storage, event support, custom branding, content management, multi-user accounts, and real-time analytics.
-Both are powered by IBM Watson AI for automatic speech to text conversion and closed captioning.
+Both editions include storage, event support, custom branding, content management, multi-user accounts, and real-time analytics.
+Both are powered by IBM Watson AI for automatic speech to text conversion and automated closed captioning.

 IBM Enterprise Video Streaming is an internal video solution that secures video assets for employee use (typically access via single sign-on/corporate directories).
 Individual viewer tracking measures engagement on a per video or viewer basis.
 This solution is often used in conjunction with IBM's Enterprise Content Delivery Network (ECDN) offering which does stream splitting and edge caching to help protect the corporate network from the strain of video going across the network.